ocicl/ocicl/README.md

 [ASDF](https://asdf.common-lisp.dev/) systems that you manage with the ``ocicl`` command line tool.

+The main innovation behind ``ocicl`` is the idea of leveraging the exploding ecosystem of tooling and services related to the world of application container images.
+However, we aren't dealing in container image artifacts here -- just ordinary tarballs of Lisp code.

 ``ocicl`` is under active development, and may not work for you.
-It currently requires SBCL and only works on Linux.
+It currently requires SBCL and only works on Linux, but adapting to other systems and platforms .

 Quick Start
 ------------